Graphing Fuzz Bugs

 Students will sort Fuzz Bugs by color into matching containers creating a bar graph.
 Questions are then asked requiring students to interpret the graph and enter in answers.
 Questions are read aloud for nonreaders.

 - Be able to answer “How many” questions and compare amounts.

 Drag and Drop: Drag and drop means to move an image to another part of the screen using a mouse or other device.

 Review and play the Fuzz Bugs game.

-Bookmark the site or add to a classroom website for ease of access.
-Ensure Flash is enabled on the computer.
+Bookmark the site or add it to a classroom website for ease of access.

 If the students will be using an iPad to confirm the game works.